 Teachers play a key role in supporting students’ mental health, according to a survey released by YoungMinds on October 10, as many students do not receive support from the National Health Service (NHS).

-A national survey found that three out of four teachers put their students’ mental health needs ahead of their teaching at least once a week, according to The Guardian on October 10.
+A national survey found that three out of four teachers put student mental health needs ahead of teaching at least once a week, according to The Guardian on October 10.
 Specifically, teachers have to pause lessons to help a struggling child or adjust teaching methods.

-The charity YoungMinds published the results of a survey of 1,002 primary and secondary school teachers.
-About 24% of teachers said some of the students in their classes needed mental health support.
+The charity YoungMinds published the results of the survey after interviewing 1,002 primary and secondary school teachers.
+About 24% of teachers said some students in their classes needed mental health support.

 James Bowen, assistant general secretary of the National Association of Head Teachers, said many schools lacked mental health services because of inadequate funding.

-“With thousands of young people waiting for mental health support, staff at the school have no choice but to step in and help as much as they can.
-Poor mental health among school-age children is at an alarming rate.
-Schools do not have enough NHS services,” said one teacher.
+“With thousands of young people waiting for support from mental health professionals, staff at the school have no choice but to step in and help as much as they can.
+Poor mental health among school-age children is at an alarming level.
+Schools do not have enough NHS services,” one teacher said.

 Another teacher said: “We are in a mental health crisis for pupils and they are not getting any support from the NHS.”